Ross Aloisi: 2006–07 season

 In the 2006–07 A-League season, Aloisi captained Adelaide United in a successful campaign that saw the side reach the Grand Final against Melbourne Victory on 18 February 2007 in Melbourne.
 Controversy followed Aloisi's appearance in that game, with him earning a red card in the 34th minute, leaving his side 1 man down for the rest of the match.
 United lost the Grand Final 6–0, a then record losing margin and aggregate score in a match in the short history of the A-League.
 Two months later Aloisi was sacked.
 John Kosmina (coach) had been asked to resign (sacked) by the Adelaide United board the Thursday following the grand final.
 Aloisi then left the club altogether and has promised in magazine interviews to one day "tell all".

 Aloisi's allegedly unamicable departure was cited by brother John as being a principal reason why he rejected United's offer to become their marquee player for the 2007/2008 season.
 John also noted that Ross' departure lessened his desire to play for United, as his previously stated desire to play for United was based upon the incentive of finishing his career playing alongside his brother.

 Wellington Phoenix

 Aloisi was offered the role of captaining the new A-League franchise Wellington Phoenix, for the 2007–08 season.
 He scored twice in his only season with the Phoenix, before retiring at the end of the season.

 Following retirement, Ross Aloisi joined Fox Sports as a commentator.
-He is also a columnist for Soccer International magazine and co-owns a successful ceramics business with his brother.
+He is also a columnist for Soccer International magazine and co-owns a ceramics business with his brother.

-He now also co-hosts a weekly Internet Television show ll about soccer/football with John Kosmina, Two Up Front for AustraliaLiveTV.com.
+He now also co-hosts a weekly internet television show about football with John Kosmina, Two Up Front for AustraliaLiveTV.com.